Amazon Prime Video: The Best Movies Now Available on Amazon Prime UK - Mash Viral

 (embed) https://www.youtube.com/watch?v=UXnKOuUHQAI (/ embed)

-Jake Gyllenhaal (Spider-Man: Far From Home) and Rene Russo (Velvet Buzzsaw) play a leading role in the world of freelance crime journalism in this thriller, in which sociopath Lou Bloom does not shy away from anything to get a story.
+Jake Gyllenhaal (Spider-Man: Far From Home) and Rene Russo (Velvet Buzzsaw) play a leading role in the world of freelance crime journalism in this thriller, where sociopath Lou Bloom does not shy away from anything to get a story.
 Watch the video on Amazon Prime

 A slave for 12 years